Phuire-Research/STRATIMUX-TEMPLATE/README.md

 *Note if tsconfig.json is giving a type error for jest, be sure to open jest config after your **npm i***

 For more examples: [https://github.com/Phuire-Research/Stratimux/tree/main/src/concepts](https://github.com/Phuire-Research/Stratimux/tree/main/src/concepts)

-Reminder, this is a research project and while in a appropriate beta state.
-Some of this is bound to change, especially with the addition of more helper functions.
+*Reminder:* This is a research project and while in a appropriate beta state.
+Some of aspects are bound to change, especially with the addition of more helper functions.
 ### Project Structure
 ```
 src/ index.ts